What is psoriatic arthritis?

 - It may come on at any age.

-- Although well recognised it is uncommon in children.
+- It is uncommon in children.

 - Usually (in 80% to 90% of cases) the psoriatic arthritis comes on after the psoriasis.